 Wi-Fi version no.

-Many devices only utilise the 2.4GHz band, which provides greater range and penetration of obstacles like the walls of your home, but is more prone to interference as it’s the same frequency used for cordless telephones and other devices.
+Many devices only utilise the 2.4GHz frequency band, which provides greater range and penetration of obstacles like the walls of your home.
+But it is more prone to interference as it’s the same frequency used for cordless telephones and other devices.

-How to setup Wi-Fi
+How to set up Wi-Fi

 In brief, here are the steps to setting up Wi-Fi for the first time with a new router: